kiranbhargavashetty/JSON-based-Inventory-Management-System/README.md

 So, This is the overall brief description of the project.This project can be enhanced in future by adding some more functionalities to the project like , by providing discounts on the products, by applying offers on the special days,by adding tax,by adding the section to count the Profit made in a day so on. .....

-https://kiranbhargavashetty.github.io/JSON-based-Inventory-Management-System/    ------ Please find the link for this project